abravalheri/ini2toml/README.rst

 Extensions
 ----------

-Extensions are a way of augmenting the built-in ``cfg2toml`` functionality, by adding processors to specific profiles using the Python programming language.
+Extensions are a way of extending the built-in ``cfg2toml`` functionality, by adding processors to specific profiles using the Python programming language.

 The implementation requirement for a ``cfg2toml`` extension is to implement a